 |7.||Below 70||Mentally challenged/retarded||2.2|

-Following are examples for talented and creative learners:-
+Following are examples of talented and creative learners:

 1. Multiple Intelligence (Gardner)